eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     ret = dds_read (reader, samples, info, MAX_SAMPLES, MAX_SAMPLES);

 The ``dds_read`` operation returns the number of samples equal to the parameter ``MAX_SAMPLE``.
-If that number exceeds 0 that means data arrived in the reader's cache.
+If data has arrived in the reader's cache, that number will exceed 0.

-The Sample\_info (``info``) structure tells us whether the data we are reading is *Valid* or *Invalid*.
+The Sample\_info (``info``) structure tells us whether the data we read is *Valid* or *Invalid*.
 Valid data means that it contains the payload provided by the publishing application.
-Invalid data means, that we are rather reading the DDS state of data Instance.
-The state of a data instance can be for instance *DISPOSED* by the writer or it is *NOT\_ALIVE* anymore, which could happen if the publisher application terminates while the subscriber is still active.
-In this case, the sample is not considered as Valid, and its sample ``info[].Valid_data`` field is be ``False``.
+Invalid data means we are reading the DDS state of the data Instance.
+The state of a data instance can be, for instance, *DISPOSED* by the writer, or it is *NOT\_ALIVE* anymore, which could happen if the publisher application terminates while the subscriber is still active.
+In this case, the sample is not considered Valid, and its sample ``info[].Valid_data`` the field is ``False``.

 .. code-block:: C